JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Explanation:

-operator checks if an object is an instance of a class or its parent class in the prototype chain.
+The instanceof operator checks if an object is an instance of a class or its parent class in the prototype chain.
 Let’s analyze the two checks:

 Why are the other options incorrect?